maoiscat/mpv-qthumb/README.md

 mp.commandv('script-message-to', 'qthumb', 'qthumb-show', x, y, seconds)
 ```

-here x, y are integer, while seconds can be decimal.
+here x, y are INTEGER, while seconds can be decimal.

 To hide it, just use